oemof/tespy/docs/basics/rankine_cycle.rst

 Generating T-s Diagram
 ^^^^^^^^^^^^^^^^^^^^^^
-To visualize the Rankine Cycle, we may generate a temperature (T) versus entropy (s) diagram.
-To do this, we can import fluprodia (Fluid Property Diagram) package.
+To visualize the Rankine Cycle, we generate a temperature (T) versus entropy (s) diagram using the fluprodia (Fluid Property Diagram) package.
 To successfully plot the T-s diagram, following steps are required:

 - Import the Package: Import fluprodia and create an object by passing the alias of the fluid.